 At the heart of the #HackneyIsHome project is intergenerational dialogue, sharing lived experiences of migration and community.
 We invited two elders who live in the borough to be interviewed by the #HackneyIsHome group about their lives.

-Joe shared his story about growing up in Hackney after coming to the UK from the Caribbean.
+Joe is a member at Headway East London, and shared his story about growing up in Hackney after coming to the UK from the Caribbean.
 The second interview was with Modinat, who told us her story about moving to Hackney from Nigeria and what she loved about her new home.
 The group took on all the different professional roles from interviewing to sound, camera and lighting, controlling all aspects of the films they created.

 In November, artist Aida Silvestri set the group a creative challenge: to create posters for the #HackneyisHome project combining a self-portrait with an important message they wanted to share with people.
 The images they created are a starting point for how we will make activist artworks with a message for the public #HackneyisHome campaign.
 See the results below.